Real-time, property-level surface water flood forecasting

 - Partnerships with IBM, Zurich and BT enable global adoption for maximum societal and economic impact

-- Creation of eight jobs in two countries in 12 months, rising to 70 jobs by 2025
+- Previsico – creation of 17 jobs in multiple countries, rising to 70 by 2025

 To date, our research has advanced knowledge in flood modelling, communicating flood risk information, evaluating the accuracy of flood nowcasting and its application to manage ‘hotspots’ for disadvantaged and vulnerable populations such as hospitals, care homes and schools.